Are you having a hard time getting on track and regaining focus with work and life?

 Often managers highlight concerns, but as an employee, it is important you place a finger on this so you do not suffer alone, but gain the help you need.
 Taking work issues home, being involved in other people’s emotional issues can all lead to your own emotional exhaustion.
 With burnout becoming an explosive situation globally, health organisations are raising crucial concerns and the prevalence of this is rising.

-Browse 4 tips for the busy professional that you could slip into your schedule
+4 top tips for you to slip into your schedule that will help you…

-- To tackle the creation of lifestyle changes, ward off resentment in situations and avoid burnout that follows in difficult times.
+- Tackle the creation of lifestyle changes, ward off resentment in situations and avoid burnout that follows in difficult times.

-- Recognising early signs can allow you to realise what causes those resentful feelings and move from being self-indulgent or self-centred to self-compassionate.
+- Recognise early signs allowing you to realise what causes those resentful feelings and move from being self-indulgent or self-centred to self-compassionate.

-- Increasing awareness of the trigger points, to enable learning how not to isolate yourself or become emotionally unavailable to those closest to you.
+- Increase awareness of the trigger points, to enable learning how not to isolate yourself or become emotionally unavailable to those closest to you.

 Choosing to treat yourself with love and dignity is not self-centred